Berlin Bruisers

-The Berlin Bruisers are a queer rugby club based in Berlin, Germany.
+The Berlin Bruisers are a queer rugby union club based in Berlin, Germany.
 They were founded in 2012, and are the first team of its kind in Germany.
-Although they are a primarily queer rugby club, the club is open to anyone with an interest in playing rugby and includes members of all sexualities and gender identities.
+Although they are a primarily queer rugby club, the club is open to anyone with an interest in playing rugby union and includes members of all sexualities and gender identities.

 The club is affiliated with International Gay Rugby.

 The Berlin Bruisers have three teams: